superbobry/blog/content/pyspark-tensorflow.md

 The namedtuple patch in PySpark is not pretty.
-Designed to fix pickling of namedtuples defined in the REPL, it does more than that, and is in fact capable of causing unexpected, hard to diagnose failures in PySpark applications using namedtuples, as we have seen in the case of TensorFlow feature columns.
+Designed to fix pickling of namedtuples defined in the REPL, it does more than that, and is in fact capable of causing unexpected, hard to diagnose failures in PySpark applications that use namedtuples, as we have seen in the case of TensorFlow feature columns.

 If you have experienced similar issues with PySpark, feel free to share